 - certain types of eczema (atopic dermatitis) in adults and children ages 6 years and older

-- eosinophilic esophagitis in adults and children ages 12 years and older who weigh at least 40 kilograms (kg), about 88 pounds (lb)
+- eosinophilic esophagitis in adults and children ages 12 years and older who weigh at least 40 kilograms (kg), which is about 88 pounds (lb)

 - chronic rhinosinusitis with nasal polyps in adults